Right to bid for assets of community value

 - Exemptions to the 6 month moratorium being applied when land is put up for sale or long term lease (which includes sales for continuing education and health use, for example).

 A decision will be made within 8 weeks of the receipt of nomination on whether to list the asset.
-The asset will then be placed on a list of 'Assets of community value - list of assets nominated - successful and unsuccessful'.Close
+The asset will then be placed on a list of 'assets of community value - list of assets nominated - successful and unsuccessful' which is available in the downloads section of this page.

 Community Operation Boards are overseeing the development of community campuses and the rationalisation of the public sector estate in each community area.
 They are a good place to start to understand any future plans for public sector property in your area.